More than 4,500 people are diagnosed with cancer in the U.S. every day, according to the American Cancer Society, and the risk increases as you age.

 After helping thousands of people find good Medicare coverage, we know what policies work best.

 - Original Medicare pays many of the costs of cancer, including hospital charges and 80 percent of costs that fall under Part B’s medical coverage.

 - A Medigap plan such as Medigap Plan F or G will pay hospitalization deductibles and coinsurance under Part A and Part B’s 20 percent coinsurance, meaning you may pay nothing out of pocket for medical and hospital services.

 - A Part D prescription plan will cover many prescription drugs that are not covered by Part B.

 - A supplemental cancer policy can give you additional coverage for things that may not be covered under Medicare and Medigap.
 Such as certain cancer drugs and room and board while traveling out of town for treatment.

 The best way to ensure that you can afford the best possible treatment for cancer is to sign up for a Medigap plan when you first become eligible.
-If you sign up during your initial enrollment period, you can’t be turned away or denied coverage – even if you already have cancer or have had cancer in the past.
+If you sign up during your open enrollment period, you can’t be turned away or denied coverage.
+Even if you already have cancer or have had cancer in the past.

-At MedicareFAQ, we know how devastating a cancer diagnosis can be, and we want you to have the right kind of coverage.
-That’s why we will work with you to decide what coverage you need, and search all the top carriers in your area to find you the best rates on a Medigap policy.
+At MedicareFAQ, we know how devastating a cancer diagnosis can be.
+We want you to have the right kind of coverage.
+That’s why we will work with you.
+We’ll help you decide what coverage you need and search all the top carriers in your area.
+We can help you find you the best rates on a Medigap policy.
 Call or click to compare Medicare rates now.